Author: Erin M. Reid-Eriksen, Littler Mendelson, PC

 Multistate employers must put into place the proper procedures to handle hiring without running afoul of federal and state laws.
-Employment applications, background checks, credit checks preemployment inquiries and other screening methods are important components of the hiring process.
+Employment applications, background checks, credit checks, preemployment inquiries and other screening methods are important components of the hiring process.
 Often overlooked is the need to implement consistent hiring processes across an organization to avoid potential claims of unlawful discrimination.

-Due to the fast pace of changes in state laws regarding hiring, HR professional across an organization must remain informed of modifications and additions to relevant laws.
+Due to the fast pace of changes in state laws regarding hiring, HR professionals across an organization must remain informed of modifications and additions to relevant laws.
 In a centralized HR department, HR should consider maintaining and using state-specific checklists to guide HR personnel through the hiring process.
 See Centralized or Decentralized HR.
-In a decentralized HR department, HR professionals in each state (or region) should have checklists or internal written procedures instructing HR personnel how to conduct interviews, background checks and other screening methods in accordance with applicable state laws.
+In a decentralized HR department, HR professionals in each state (or region) should have checklists or internal written procedures instructing HR personnel on how to conduct interviews, background checks and other screening methods in accordance with applicable state laws.
 HR professionals must also remain informed of changes to relevant laws.

-Multistate employers that use third-party recruiting and/or employment agencies should also be aware that these agencies must comply with all federal, state and local restrictions regarding recruitment and referral, including anti-discrimination laws.
+Multistate employers that use third-party recruiting and/or employment agencies should also be aware that these agencies must comply with all federal, state and local restrictions regarding recruitment and referral, including antidiscrimination laws.
 An employer may be held liable for a third party's unlawful hiring practices.

 In drafting employment applications, multistate employers must consider the applicable state requirements, if any.
 See Recruiting and Hiring > Interviewing and Selecting Job Candidates > State Requirements.
 For example, employment applications should contain a statement indicating the employer is an equal employment opportunity employer and list the protected categories under federal, state and local law.
 Because states and localities may provide protections for categories that are not applicable under federal law, such as sexual orientation and gender expression or identity, multistate employers must account for these differences in their employment applications.